Eredost/attributes-router/README.md

 Simple usage of the router:

-- Define routes in your controller
+- Define the routes in your controller with the Route attribute

    ```php
    <?php